reactivesw/product/docs/admin_design.md

 2. get product entity object by id.
 3. check whether id correspond with correct version or not.
 5. delete this product.
-6. produce event: who and when to delete this product.
+6. save event data: who and when to delete this product.

 ### 3.3 Update Product